ISAITB/docs-tdl/source/constructs/index.rst

     :header: "Name", "Required?", "Description"

     @title, no, A short title to display for this step (default is "decision").
-    @desc, yes, A description to display to the user on the purpose of the check.
+    @desc, no, A description to display to the user on the purpose of the check.
     @stopOnError, no, A boolean flag determining whether the test session should end if this step fails (default is ``false``).
+See also :ref:`tdl-steps-common-stoponerror`.
+    @hidden, no, A boolean flag determining whether or not the step is displayed to users (default is ``false``).
+See also :ref:`tdl-steps-common-hidesteps`.
-See also :ref:`tdl-steps-common-stoponerror`. documentation, no, Rich text content that provides further information on the current step. cond, yes, The condition to verify in order to execute the ``then`` set of steps (if true) or ``else`` (if false).
+    @collapsed, no, A boolean flag determining whether or not the step is displayed as initially collapsed (default is ``false``).
+See also :ref:`tdl-steps-common-collapsed`. documentation, no, Rich text content that provides further information on the current step. cond, yes, The condition to verify in order to execute the ``then`` set of steps (if true) or ``else`` (if false).
 This is provided as an expression (see :ref:`test-case-expressions`). then, yes, Contains as children any sequence of steps to execute if the condition results to true.